dougbtv/chainsaw-cni/README.md

 This might start out with some considerations that you want to take seriously as an administrator.
 There's a non-zero probability that someone can do something nasty to your network if they can annotate pods and you're using this tool.

 It's a knife, it's sharp, use it carefully.

+## TODO

+Filter expressions: Limit to just a subset of `ip` commands.